 Choosing between a dishwasher with a hard food disposer or filtration

 Looking for a new dishwasher?
-Before you decide, you’ll want to consider whether you want to use a hard food disposer or filtration system to clear away food debris.
-Let’s take a closer look at the differences between dishwashers with filtration vs. disposals to help you figure out what's right for you.
+Before you decide, you’ll want to consider whether you want to use a hard food disposer or filtration system, or both, to clear away food debris.
+Let’s take a closer look at the differences between dishwashers with filtration vs. disposals, as well as Maytag technology that uses both, to help you figure out what's right for you.

 The Differences Between dishwashers with hard food disposers vs. filtration